 Skip to content

-Codex CLI is an open-source programming assistant tool from OpenAI that runs in your local terminal and can read, modify, and execute code in the directory you choose.
-Built in Rust, it's fast and efficient, and continuously improved on GitHub.
-Through integration with ZenMux, you can access a wider selection of models beyond the official OpenAI API.
+• Codex CLI: An open-source command-line tool that runs in your local terminal.
+It can read, modify, and run code within a directory you choose.
+Built with Rust, it is fast and efficient, and is continuously improved on GitHub.

 Compatibility Notes

-Note that the OpenAI-compatible base_url="https://zenmux.ai/api/v1".
+Note the OpenAI-compatible setting: base_url="https://zenmux.ai/api/v1".

-Configuration
+Configuration Options

-Install Codex CLI
+Install Codex

 bash